 Jordan Libowitz serves as CREW’s Communications Director.
 A native of Philadelphia, Jordan previously worked on campaigns from Pennsylvania to Alaska.
 Prior to joining CREW, he ran a communications consulting firm specializing in non-profits.
 Jordan received his B.A. from the Johns Hopkins University.

-Jenna is a Press Secretary.
+Jenna is CREW’s Press Secretary.
 Before joining CREW, Jenna worked in Communications in both the U.S. House of Representatives and the U.S. Senate.
 Previously, she worked on campaigns in Connecticut and at the Connecticut General Assembly.
 Jenna graduated from Marist College, where she received her degree in Environmental Policy and Economics.
 At Marist, Jenna served as the Editor in Chief for the campus paper, the Marist Circle.

 Miru is a Communications Associate.
 Prior to working at CREW, Miru interned at the National Sustainable Agriculture Coalition and received a M.S. in Social Policy and B.A. in Communications with minors in Asian American Studies and Environmental Studies from the University of Pennsylvania.